 Our weary souls are always on a hunt for offbeat getaways to live out our dreams away from our busy city lives.
 While places like Manali and Shimla top the list for easy escapes, Palampur is in the heart of the Kangra Valley.
 It has managed to remain off the radar for many city folks.
 With Mcledoganj on one side and Bir on the other, Palampur is the tea capital of northwest India.
 With thriving and lush tree gardens, the mornings here are bright and evenings pleasant.
 The tea in Palampur is perhaps its biggest gem to show off, so read up.

 Cultivating The Seeds

 Apart from Kangra, which proved to be too dry and warm, the shrubs took to the soil in both other locations.
-Encouraged by this, the local administration set to planting tea, and had set up a commercial plantation near Palampur a mere 3 years later.
+Encouraged by this, the local administration had set up a commercial plantation near Palampur a mere 3 years later.
 Within the next seven years, Palampur and the surrounding land had a whopping 19 tea estates.
 By the end of the 19th century, about 10,000 acres of land were covered in tea plantations, producing nearly 1,000 tonnes of tea each year.

 Progress And Catastrophe